rhizomatics/signalk-einklabel-plugin/README.md

 The primary things managed and provided by the plugin are:

 * ESL Vendor
+  - Sub-package per vendor
 * ESL Device
+  - Metadata in the vendor package, using a `pid` or sometimes `pid` combined with `hwid` in the BLE results to pinpoint a model
 * SVG Template
 * SignalK API base URL
   - Used for automatic unit conversion on `signalk`-sourced numeric values and for resolving an explicit `category=` binding - neither has an in-process equivalent, both go via this server's own REST API